 Getting involved is easy when you’re in the honors program.
-From living with your peers in a learning community to professional networking opportunities, find out how you can be a part of Saint Louis University’s honors community.
+From the chance to live with your peers on campus to professional networking opportunities, find out how you can be a part of Saint Louis University’s honors community.

-The Honors Learning Community (LC), located in Spring Hall, provides an opportunity for first- and second-year students to live together and to take associated courses together.
-These common bonds enrich the academic experience of the Honors Program, engender strong friendships among participants and provide ample opportunities for service to communities in and around Saint Louis University.
+The Honors Learning Community (Honors LC), located in Spring Hall, provides an opportunity for first- and second-year students to live together and to take associated courses together.
+These common bonds enrich the academic experience of the honors program, engender strong friendships among participants, and provide ample opportunities for service to communities in and around Saint Louis University.